-12th Street Auto Care Center is proud to be a local Sioux Falls, SD ASE and AAA certified.
+12th Street Auto Care Center is proud to be a local Sioux Falls, SD ASE and AAA-certified auto repair shop.
 That means our mechanics have the education and experience you need for top-quality car inspections, vehicle repairs and part replacements.
 Trust our technicians to take care of everything under your hood, including the replacement of worn or frayed belts, leaking hoses and more.
 If you suspect a belt is loose or a hose isn’t connected properly, call 12th Street Auto Care Center.
 Our trained professionals will provide friendly service, clearly explain the issues they find and walk you through repair or replacement options that we offer at affordable prices.

 Do you know how many belts and hoses you have under your hood?
 How about their names and purposes?
 Understanding the components in your car is half the battle to properly maintain your parts.
 Here’s a quick explanation of the important belts and hoses your vehicle has running through its engine system.

 The serpentine belt is a large rubber belt that helps move power throughout the engine.
 This is an important belt that is also called a fan belt, accessory belt or drive belt.
 When you hear someone talking about a serpentine belt, know that this is the one that moves power to your alternator, power steering pump, crankshaft pulley, air conditioning compressor and the water pump, if your vehicle has one.
 Because it is involved in so many systems, it’s important to make sure this belt doesn’t slip off-center and is changed right away if it begins to wear or fray.

 Your timing belt is like a large rubber band that lets the crankshaft turn the camshaft.
 This process is important because the camshaft is responsible for opening and closing valves in time with your engine’s pistons.
 If your timing belt tears or falls out of place, your engine immediately stops working and now you’re stuck on the side of the road.